zeyyuanma/knowledge-graph-link-prediction/README.md

 | 05 | Node2Vec + RF (undirected) | ~0.90+ |
 | 06 | Logistic Regression | Baseline comparator |
 | 07 | Node2Vec + RF (directed) | **0.9559** |

+---

+## Copyright and Usage Restrictions

+**Copyright (c) [2026] [Zeyuan Ma].
+All Rights Reserved.**

+The code and documentation in this repository are provided for **research, learning, and non‑commercial purposes only**.

+**Commercial use is strictly prohibited**, including but not limited to:
+- Integrating this code or its derivatives into any commercial product or service.
+- Charging fees or deriving commercial benefit from this code or any derivative work.

+For commercial licensing, please contact the author.